digimotong/SonarrTagUpdater/README.md

-# Radarr Tag Updater
+# Sonarr Tag Updater

-Automatically updates movie tags in Radarr based on custom format scores and other criteria.
+Automatically updates show tags in Sonarr based on minimum episode scores and other criteria.

 ## Features

-- **Score-based tagging**:
+- **Score-based tagging** (uses minimum score across all episodes):
-  - `negative_score` when customFormatScore < 0
+  - `negative_score` when any episode's customFormatScore < 0
-  - `positive_score` when customFormatScore > threshold (default: 300)
+  - `positive_score` when all episodes' customFormatScore > threshold (default: 300)
-  - `no_score` when score is None or between 0-threshold
+  - `no_score` when any episode has no score or scores between 0-threshold

 - **Release group tagging**:
-  - Adds `motong` tag when release group is "motong"
+  - Adds `motong` tag when any episode's release group is "motong"

 - **Resolution tagging**:
-  - Adds `4k` tag when resolution is 2160p
+  - Adds `4k` tag when any episode's resolution is 2160p

 ## Requirements

 - Python 3.6+
-- Radarr v3+
+- Sonarr v3+
 - API key with write permissions

 ## Installation